 I’ve completed an internet trawl to find some of the nicest, most aesthetically pleasing touring bikes getting about and I don’t think you’ll be disappointed with what’s coming up.

 Breadwinner of Portland (USA) are Ira Ryan and Tony Pereira.
 These two builders teamed up together “to get more beautiful bikes to more people who ride everyday”.
 Although I’m not a huge fan of the green, the matching stem and pump look superb, and make sure to check out the headtube badge in Breadwinner’s website – it’s a work of art.
-The only thing I don’t agree at all with is the use of Shimano Ultegra crankset and derailleurs, as they’re too modern-looking on such a classic bike.
+The only thing I don’t agree at all with is the use of Shimano Ultegra crankset and derailleurs, they don’t sit well on such a classic bike.
 If it were mine, it’d be silver Campagnolo components instead.

 Dave Levy of Ti Cycles has gone all out on this unique ride.
 In Dave’s Portland (USA) workshop, he has managed to create a titanium frame that looks nothing like the rest on the list, given the hyper extended top tube.
 The more impressive features include the custom ti racks with integrated mudguard struts, the u-lock holder and the Supernova dynamo light fittings.
 My only gripes are the use of yellow on the stem and the Shimano road crankset which seems a bit out of place here.

-Light blue is pretty much my favourite colour, so it is no suprise that this stainless steel Horse by Thomas Callahan in New York (USA) makes the list.
+Light blue is pretty much my favourite colour, so it’s no suprise that this stainless steel Horse by Thomas Callahan in New York (USA) makes the list.
 It seems a bit more randonneur than most on this list, but given it has custom front and rear racks we’ll consider it a tourer.
-The colour-matched ‘guards look incredible, as do the racks and fillet-brazed stem.
-My only gripe is that the crankset does not fit in… at all.
+The colour-matched fenders look incredible, as do the racks and fillet-brazed stem.
+My only gripe is that again, the crankset does not fit in… at all.
 A White Industries crankset in silver would make me much happier. 🙂

-It’s my opinion that Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
+Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
 The upper bike is setup with Shimano electronic gearing which is normally only featured on road bikes, but has been fitted to work with MTB parts in this case.
-The lower two bikes have splits for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – we certainly love our drivetrain.
+The lower two bikes have splits for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – I love my belt drivetrain.
 The Firefly lettering is sometimes buffed up to a glossy finish on the downtube and can be chemically coated with anything from gold to a rainbow effect.
 Other nice features include built-in rear racks, internal cabling, custom dynamo light mounts and stunning titanium stem and seatpost combos.
 James Medeiros and Tyler Evans of Firefly have nailed these modern touring bikes.
 More @ Firefly’s Flickr.